az-m/memo/README.md

 I coded it all starting from scratch with no prior knowledge of Python and only a small understanding of JS, so it may well look a bit of a mess (there was no training).
 However, it was fun to do, and is here to show that I did it!

-Any design work was handled by my collegue, and things like features and structure agreed upon in conversation with my team, although the solution was often what I thought I could make work!
+Any design work was handled by my colleague, and things like features and structure agreed upon in conversation with my team, although the solution was often what I thought I could make work!
 The choice of a Django/Vue stack was down to me because I thought Vue looked cool (it is).

 None of the content is 'real', it's all placeholder stuff and stock images.